 Itochi (Crimson)

-Currently holds the record for highest black flames damage in the game.
+Currently holds the record for the highest black flame damage in the game.
 His cone AoE spreads those flames quickly across enemy groups.

-• Strengths: Massive DoT damage, great range and AoE
+- Strengths: Massive DoT damage, fantastic range, and AoE

 Harribu

 Hill unit that excels at dealing with early air enemies and shields.
-Four placement cap means you can field multiple copies for ridiculous group DPS.
+Four placement caps mean you can field multiple copies for ridiculous group DPS.

 Fuji